Tim Army

-Tim Army (born April 26, 1963) is an American former professional ice hockey player who is currently serving as the head coach of the Iowa Wild of the American Hockey League (AHL).
+Tim Army (born April 26, 1963) is an American former professional ice hockey player.
+He currently serves as an assistant coach for the Anaheim Ducks of the National Hockey League (NHL).
 Army was selected by the Colorado Rockies in the 9th round (171st overall) of the 1981 NHL Entry Draft.

 Army played four seasons at Providence College with the Providence Friars, where during the 1984–85 season he was rewarded for his outstanding play when he was named to the NCAA (East) First All-American Team and was selected as a finalist for the Hobey Baker Award.

 He was inducted into the Rhode Island Hockey Hall of Fame in 2020.

 Coaching career

 Army played just two professional seasons before retiring due to injury.
-He returned to the Friars in serving as an assistant coach from 1988 to 1993, before accepting a NHL assistant coaching role with the Mighty Ducks of Anaheim from 1993 to 1997.
+He returned to the Friars in serving as an assistant coach from 1988 to 1993, before accepting an NHL assistant coaching role with the Mighty Ducks of Anaheim from 1993 to 1997.
 After five seasons with the Washington Capitals as an assistant, Army secured his first head coach role with the Portland Pirates of the American Hockey League (AHL) in 2002.

 In 2005, Army left the Pirates to take up the head coaching role with Providence College.
 Army directed the Friars program for six seasons before he returned to the NHL with the Colorado Avalanche as a video coach for the 2011–12 season.
 He was elevated to an assistant coach for the following season under Joe Sacco.
 He continued in an assistant coach role over the next five seasons under Sacco, Patrick Roy and Jared Bednar before his release from the club following the 2016–17 season.

 Army then became an assistant coach for the Wilkes-Barre/Scranton Penguins, the AHL affiliate of the Pittsburgh Penguins in the 2017–18 season.
 After one season, he was hired as the head coach of the Iowa Wild, the AHL affiliate of the Minnesota Wild, for the 2018–19 season.